scibian/singularity-container/INSTALL.md

 <!-- markdownlint-enable MD013 -->

-Alternatively, to build an RPM from the latest master you can [clone the repo as detailed above](#clone-the-repo).
+Alternatively, to build an RPM from the latest main you can [clone the repo as detailed above](#clone-the-repo).
 Then use the `rpm` make target to build SingularityCE as an rpm package: